Primary Image

 Our wide array of services for stroke patients will help you and your family navigate your recovery.

-Ryan suffered a stroke when he was just 20.
+Ryan survived a stroke when he was just 20.
 After months of therapy, he has made an incredible recovery.
-He has learned to walk and improved hand function.
+He has learned to walk and has improved hand function.

 Our integrated team of physicians, nurses, therapists, researchers and case managers understand the most complex injuries.
 They create programs for each patient – tailored to your individual goals.
 Therapy may take place in one or several ability labs.